Jplaudir8/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-### Project 1
+### Project 1 - Big Numbers Calculator

 This is a calculator of integer numbers that can have a size bigger than normal 32-bit and 64-bit integers.
 Possible operations that it can hold are: Addition, Multiplication and Exponentiation.
+A linked-list is used as part of the implementation.

-### Project 2
+### Project 2 - DNA Trie-like Database

 The DNAtree class represents a Trie-like data structure that stores DNA sequences as String objects.